syncfusion-content/extension-docs/Extension/NETMAUI-Extension/Visual-Studio/download-and-installation.md

 ## Install through the Visual Studio Manage Extensions

-The following steps will guide you on how to install the Syncfusion .NET MAUI extensions using **Visual Studio Manage Extensions**.
+The following steps will guide you on how to install the Syncfusion<sup style="font-size:70%">&reg;</sup>  .NET MAUI extensions using **Visual Studio Manage Extensions**.

 1. Open Visual Studio 2022.